thrnz/FTLEventTags/README.md

 ## Notes
  * Mostly complete.
 Would like to complete a double check of all tags before release.
+ * Works with FTL v1.5.13

 ## To-do
  * Re-do screenshots.
- * Tag surrender/escape chance for ship fights
+ * Tag surrender/escape chance/triggers/etc for ship fights

 ## Legend
 * SF: Ship Fight